perfsonar/docs/using_psui.rst

   .. image:: images/using_psui-19make_bw_initial.png

 2. Before the measurement is requested, the user must select measurement endpoints and set measurement parameters.
-The endpoints are selected by using the **Pick source** and **Pick destination** buttons and the selection dialogues that they bring up.
+The endpoints are selected by using the **Pick source** and **Pick destination** buttons and the selection dialogs that they bring up.

-  .. seealso:: See section `Selecting Service`_ for information on the service selection dialog including service filtering.
+  .. seealso:: See section `Selecting Service`_ for information on the Service pickup dialog including service filtering.

   .. image:: images/using_psui-20make_bw_selection.png